iot-lab/iot-lab-gateway/DEVELOPER.md

 Using Docker
 ------------

-If you want to run tests with the Docker images, first build them:
+If you want to run tests with the Docker containers, first build the Docker images:

     make build-docker-image-test